Come a Little Closer (Cage the Elephant song): Background

 Cage the Elephant lead singer Matthew Shultz wrote "Come a Little Closer", taking inspiration from an occasion in which he woke up in a São Paulo hotel in the early morning and opened his window to watch the sunrise over the favelas.
 Finding the makeshift housing comparable to an anthill, he soon found himself wondering what each soul inside each borough felt, whether it be heartache, love, loss or joy.

 Music video

 The music video for "Come a Little Closer" was directed by Matthew Schultz and released on November 12, 2013.
 A mix of animation and live-action footage, it depicts the members of Cage the Elephant being transported to an alien planet and trying to escape from several monstrous beings, and in Schultz's case, having to navigate out of the stomach of a giant whale and evade being devoured by a group of birds.
 Schultz then rides a flaming lion and makes his way to a different planet made of skulls, traveling into its core and managing to escape death by destroying it.
 Scenes of the band performing the song is interspersed throughout.

+Reception

+Philip Lickley of All-Noise Uk wrote that the song "gets its rewards for its intriguing production, complimentary instrument lines and a determination to build up to something through its singable chorus and indie stylings."
+Chad Childers of Nosiecreep noted that "The track comes off as a more haunting and melodic Cage the Elephant than we're used to, with a mid-tempo opening feature Matt Shultz's affected vocals."
+As for the vocals Rolling Stone stated "frontman Matt Shultz scales back his usually gritty vocals for a spacey, psychedelic croon."